 If you are dis-satisfied with the responses from the informal stage you can make a complaint to the Headteacher.
 This could be made in writing or by making an appointment to discuss the problem.
-The Headteacher may ask to meet you for a discussion of the problem.
+The Headteacher may ask to meet you in person for a face to face discussion of the problem.
 You may bring a friend or someone else with you if you wish.

 The Headteacher will seek conciliation and resolution between school and the parents/carers.
 If the parent/carer decides to continue with the formal complaint, then the Headteacher will conduct a full investigation of the complaint and may interview any members of staff or pupils involved.
-You will then receive a written response to your complaint which you may wish to discuss with the Headteacher.
-The Headteacher may delegate the task of collating the information to another staff member but not the decision on the action to be taken.
+The Headteacher may appoint an investigating officer to assist with any investigative work and with the compilation of any report.
+The Headteacher may delegate such tasks to another staff member but not the decision on the action to be taken.